Olivia de Havilland’s Net Worth: Biography, Movies, Spouse, Death

 The two ended their relationship in 1962 and got divorced in 1979.
 Olivia’s daughter attended the Universite de Nanterre School of Law and started working as a journalist in the United States and France.

-After divorce, De Havilland started living in a three-story house near the Bois de Boulogne in Paris.
+After the divorce, De Havilland started living in a three-story house near the Bois de Boulogne in Paris.

 Olivia de Havilland was a British-American legendary actress known for her acting career from 1935 to 1988.